Our homemade margarine is made with simple ingredients, it's 100% vegan, and it can be whipped up with a hand blender in about 5 minutes.

 Ingredients & Substitutions

-- Sunflower oil: we like to use sunflower oil because it has a light flavour and it is easy to find.
+- Sunflower oil: we like to use sunflower oil because it has a light flavor and it is easy to find.
 You can replace it with any vegetable oil of your liking.
-Keep in mind that if you use coconut oil your margarina will be harder, more like a vegan butter.
+Keep in mind that if you use coconut oil your margarine will be harder, more like a vegan butter.

 - Soy milk: perfect thanks to its emulsifying properties.
 I would not replace it with any other plant milk for this recipe.

-- Lemon juice: helps both the flavour and the emulsion.
+- Lemon juice: helps both the flavor and the emulsion.
 No seeds.

 - Salt: to make it taste better.
 Just a pinch.

 You'll need an immersion blender and a tall and narrow container that can fit the blender.

 - Milk at room temperature.
 In my experience, this margarine thickens best if the ingredients are at the same temperature.